themichaelbender/demos/blogs/get-command.md

 #

 For me, one of the most important features of PowerShell is the ability to find all the answers you need in the shell.
-From the early days, PowerShell has included commands for finding cmdlets and functions within the shell with _Get-Command_.
-Get-Command is one of the three most know PowerShell commands , get-help and get-member being the other two.
-So this post will be an exploration of using Get-Command and Get-Help.
-You can get information on Get-Member [in this post](https://techcommunity.microsoft.com/t5/ITOps-Talk-Blog/PowerShell-Basics-Getting-More-Information-with-Get-Member/ba-p/285407?WT.mc_id=blog-techcommunity-mibender)
+From the early days, PowerShell has included commands for finding cmdlets and functions within the shell like `Get-Command`. `Get-Command` is one of the three most well known PowerShell commands, `Get-Help` and `Get-Member` being the other two.
+This post will be an exploration of using `Get-Command` and `Get-Help`.
+You can get information on Get-Member [in this post](https://techcommunity.microsoft.com/t5/ITOps-Talk-Blog/PowerShell-Basics-Getting-More-Information-with-Get-Member/ba-p/285407?WT.mc_id=blog-techcommunity-mibender).

-Let's start with Get-Command.
-Let's say you want to see *Everything* installed in your PowerShell console.
+Let's start with `Get-Command`.
+Let's say you want to see *everything* installed in your PowerShell console.
 That's pretty easy.
-Type Get-Command and it produces a list of all the commands installed (functions, alaises,cmdlets).
+Type `Get-Command` and it produces a list of all the commands installed (functions, alaises, cmdlets).
 ```
 PS C:\Users\mibender> get-command